 Government or State law enforcement agencies are usually the one’s to investigate criminal cases but that has now changed somewhat.
 It is commonplace for individuals and businesses to hire the services of private investigators to conduct private criminal investigations rather than report a crime to law enforcement; (although there are crimes that by law must be reported).
-The unfortunate possibility of reporting crimes to police agencies run the risk of being outed in the press – particularly if high profile.
+Using a private investigator's services for criminal investigations can give the victim (a person or entity of whom the crime was committed against) better control.
+Here are some reasons a private criminal investigator may be hired instead of using the police:

 - A high profile individual (such as an actor) may want to investigate a crime without the publicity of going to the police.
+The unfortunate possibility of reporting crimes to police agencies run the risk of being made public in the news – particularly if high profile.

 - A corporate business wants to investigate a crime internally so as not to harm their public reputation and cause their market share price to drop.